Sustainability at Manila Water

 The majority of the performance disclosures verified through offsite verification, i.e. at the Head Office and sampled sites, and through desk reviews, were found to be fairly accurate, reliable, identifiable and traceable to the source.
 Considering the limited sampling, we did not detect any major errors related to data collection or aggregation.
 We also reviewed the calculations and related assumptions used for its suitability, taking into account the principle of Reliability.
 Some of the data inaccuracies identified during the verification process were found to be attributable to interpretation and aggregation errors.
 These identified errors were communicated, and the responses and corrections made to the reported data and information were reviewed.

 How much of all the information that has been identified as material to the organization and its stakeholders is reported.

 Nothing has come to our attention to suggest that the Report does not meet the requirements related to the Principle of Completeness.

-The Report discloses the Company’s non-financial disclosures based on <IR> framework and performance during the reporting period 2019 related to its material issues using appropriate GRI Topic Specific Standards, for the identified boundary of operations and covering the Company’s approaches to value creation and responses to key challenges faced.
+The Report discloses the Company’s non-financial disclosures based on the Framework and performance during the chosen reporting period related to its material issues using appropriate GRI Topic Specific Standards and SASB disclosures, for the identified boundary of operations and covering the Company’s approaches to value creation achieved through its identified capitals, its business model, strategies and management approach disclosures and responses to key challenges faced.

 The extent to which a report provides a balanced account of an organization’s performance, delivered in a neutral tone.